Introduction to trusts: supplementary deeds deed of variation or family arrangement

 Receipt of a deed of variation or family arrangement

-If the deed creates a new trust, advise the trustee to submit a form 41G (Trust).
+If the deed creates a new trust, advise the trustee to complete the on line Trust Registration Service to obtain a Unique Taxpayer Reference number for the trust.

 If you have any problems with the Income Tax position of such a deed refer the case to HMRC Trusts & Estates Technical Edinburgh (see TSEM2001) for advice.